Subscriptions dashboards

 Each block on the Critical subscriptions dashboard represents a subscription which has not been settled for one or more months.
 There can be various reasons for this, and you will see a description of the reason marked at the top left of each block and in the descriptive text.

 In the cases above, the subscription payment was unsuccessful due to a Balance issue, meaning the subscriber did not have enough funds on their card at the time.
-You may also see reasons such as Invalid (meaning card details were incorrect), Expired (meaning the customer needs to input a new payment card), or Refused (meaning the charge was refused by the customer’s card provider).
+You may also see reasons such as Invalid (meaning card details were incorrect), Expired (the customer needs to input a new payment card), or Refused (the charge was refused by the customer’s card provider).

 Next to this, you will find your customer's name, email and phone number.
 The phone and email are clickable, so if you want to contact the customer directly, you can call them or email them straight from this page.